hmamman/FairBS_/README.md

 ## Usage

-To run the experiment, use the following command:
+To run_sdg the experiment, use the following command:

 ```
 python main.py [arguments]